hvianna/audioMotion.js/README.md

 ## Features

 * Beautiful high-resolution (retina / HiDPI ready) graphic spectrum analyzer with fullscreen display
-* Customizable logarithmic frequency scale, for improved visualization of specific ranges
+* Logarithmic frequency scale with customizable range
-* Continuous frequency or 1/12th-octave bands visualization modes
+* Visualize all frequencies or octave bands based on the equal tempered scale
 * Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing)
 * Audio player with playlist support
 * Visualize audio input from your microphone (or "stereo mix", if your soundcard supports it)